 As such the 45mph figure is a guide, but a fairly good one.
-While all this might seem like a minor issue, getting it wrong can have a notable impact on your fuel economy; using AC can increase your fuel consumption by as much as 10%.
-Opening the windows at higher speeds can increase fuel consumption by as much as 20%.
+While all this might seem like a minor issue, getting it wrong can have a notable impact on your fuel economy; using AC can increase your fuel consumption by as much as 10% but opening the windows at higher speeds can increase fuel consumption by as much as 20%.

-But the windows v air con debate isn’t just about working out which is more fuel efficient.
+The windows v air con debate isn’t just about working out which is more fuel efficient.
 It is also worth considering your exposure to air pollution.
-While the 45mph line is a good guide, things get a bit more complicated when you are in bumper to bumper traffic.
+While the 45mph line is a good guide, things get a bit more complicated when you are in bumper-to-bumper traffic.

 In these situations, it is probably best to avoid using air con or opening your windows.
 However we know that in hot conditions that might be uncomfortable, so as a solution you could turn on the air con but close your air vents, so the air con merely recycles the cabin air rather than drawing the air from outside, where there is nose-to-tail line of traffic all belching out exhaust fumes.

 There are old-fashioned ways too that you could consider to keep your car cooler too, such as trying to park in the shade or in a garage, opting for tinted windows or heat deflectors or just using a fan to keep cool.